department-of-veterans-affairs/veteran-facing-services-tools/docs/01-index.md

   - Iconography
   - Header > Get Help (VCL)
   - Homepage template (unsure whether to break this down into smaller components, since so many of them _only_ live on Home)
-  - Navigation > breadcrumbs
   - Navigation > Next/prev
   - Log in landing page (prompt to ID.me)
-  - Modals
-  - Address blocks
-  - Progress bars
   - Alert/accordion hybrid (see Prescription Refills)
   - Data visualizations
   - Add Source Sans Pro Bold
   - Responsive table
   - Expandable alert box (https://www.vets.gov/health-care/health-conditions/mental-health/)

-  **Open questions:**

-  - Multi-select accordion?
-Do we use this anywhere?

-  **Fractal only:**

-  - Add a 'deprecated' label for certain components

-  ## Long game:

-  - Output React components via API
-  - Tie this to Sketch or Lingo

 Edit this page's contents at `docs/01-index.hbs`